Soul Food

 BIBLE STUDY

-Our Tuesday evening Bible study returns, after the summer break, for the autumn season, on Tuesday 17th September 2024 at 7.30pm , when we will be continuing our journey through the book of Acts with a series of eight studies covering the second half of the book, chapters 13-28.
+Our Tuesday evening Bible study returns, after the summer break, for the autumn season, on Tuesday 16th September 2025 at 7.30pm , when we will be setting out to explore the Old Testament book of Nehemiah together.

 The questions that we will be thinking into in each of the studies will be available to download from this page at least a week before the Tuesday when that study will take place.
 If you'd like a bit more information or to chat about what is involved in coming along to Bible Study please get in touch with Rev Fiona.

-The first Bible Study in the new autumn season will take place on Tuesday 24th September 2024 at 7.30pm.
-You can find the questions we will be looking at together on the evening here.
+The first Bible Study in the new autumn season will take place on Tuesday 16th September 2025 at 7.30pm.
+You can find the questions that we will be looking at together on the evening here.

 RESOURCES